 - Personal Information.
 This includes your name, address, date of birth, and Social Security number.
 This information is not used in calculating your credit score, but it keeps your credit report from getting mixed up with the millions of other reports the credit bureaus have on file.

 - Your Accounts.
-A report shows all the companies you’ve borrowed money from, how long you’ve had each account, how much money you currently owe, and whether you’ve always paid your bills on time.
-In general, the more accounts you have, the longer you’ve had them, and the more consistently you’ve paid them off each month, the higher your credit score.
+A report shows all your credit accounts, how long you’ve had each account, how much money you currently owe, and whether you’ve always paid your bills on time.
+In general, the more accounts and types of credit you have, the longer you’ve had them, and the more consistent your payment history is, the higher your credit score.

 - Credit Inquiries.
-Each time you apply for a loan, the lender pulls your credit.
+Each time you apply for a new credit account, the lender checks, or “pulls,” your credit.
 Your credit report shows how many times this has happened in the past two years.
 Having a lot of inquiries may hurt your credit score, because it makes it look like you’re desperate to borrow more money.

 - Overdue Debts.
 If one of your debts is sent to a collection agency, that shows up in your credit report.
-It also contains information about your debts that appears in the public records of state and county courts.
-If the bank forecloses on your house, or the IRS seizes your wages to pay back-taxes, or someone sues you over an unpaid debt, all that information ends up in your credit report.
+It also contains information about your debts that appears in the public records of state and county courts, such as foreclosure and bankruptcy.
 Negative events like these raise major red flags that cause serious damage to your credit score.
-The biggest problem of all that can show up on your credit report is bankruptcy, which can continue to harm your credit score for as long as 10 years.

 One piece of information you won’t find in your credit report is your actual credit score.
 However, since your credit score is based entirely on information in your report, viewing the report can give you a pretty good idea of whether your credit rating is good or bad.
 It also gives you a chance to spot errors and warning signs of fraud or identity theft.